mkdocs/mkdocs/docs/user-guide/custom-themes.md

 ##### page.is_homepage

 Evaluates to `True` for the homepage of the site and `False` for all other pages.
-This can be used in conjuction with other attributes of the `page` object to alter the behavior.
-For example, to display a differant title on the homepage:
+This can be used in conjunction with other attributes of the `page` object to alter the behavior.
+For example, to display a different title on the homepage:

 ```django